Check back in July for Fall Workshop information…

 April – “Tell the Story You’ve Been Waiting to Tell” – a six-week workshop taught by Candlelight Writing Workshops founder Jane Gordon Julien.
-Held at the River Bend Bookshop.
+This workshop is online.

 From Jane: “It’s time to stop waiting.
 Move forward with your storytelling life.
 Whether it’s a fictional story or a factual rendering, now is the time to get it out of your head and onto the page.
 For six Wednesdays: April 1, (no class April 8), April 15, April 22, April 29, May 6, and May 13, we will gather to push the boundaries of our writing lives – wherever they have been – into new realms.
 Space is limited.
 For writers of all skill levels.
 Cost: $240.
 Contact: email@example.com.